Trueshan: 2019: three-year-old season

 After an absence of over nine months, Trueshan began his second campaign in a novice race (for horses with no more than two previous wins) over one and a half miles on the synthetic Tapeta at Wolverhampton Racecourse on 2 August.
 Ridden by Hollie Doyle he went off a 33/1 outsider but overcame a slow start to record his first victory as he caught Caravan of Hope on the line to win by a short head.
 Doyle was again in the saddle when Trueshan followed up in a similar event on turf at Ffos Las Racecourse, winning "comfortably" by two and three quarter lengths from Caravan of Hope.
 He was then moved up in distance for a Handicap race over fourteen furlongs at Haydock Park on 7 September and finished second of the twelve runners behind Ranch Hand.
 On 11 October Trueshan was assigned a weight of 126 pounds for the Old Rowley Cup Handicap over one and half miles at Newmarket Racecourse when he was ridden by William Buick.
 He started the 13/2 favourite in a nineteen-runner field and won "readily" by almost four lengths after taking the lead approaching the final furlong.
-On his final run of the season Trueshan, ridden by Buick, won a conditions race at Newbury Racecourse two weeks late, getting the better of a sustained struggle with the odds-on favourite Hamish to prevail by a neck.
+On his final run of the season Trueshan, ridden by Buick, won a conditions race at Newbury Racecourse two weeks later, getting the better of a sustained struggle with the odds-on favourite Hamish to prevail by a neck.